CleanMyMac X is an all-in-one optimization, security & mac cleaning software.

 Based on using MacPaw's CleanMyMac X since its original release (we originally reviewed it back in 2013), this software comes highly recommended to our readers.
 The interface is sleek and easy to use with no knowledge towards Macintosh maintenance or complicated terminal commands required.

 Like any free or paid optimization software, it does have the possibility to cause harm if you carelessly delete all your files without verifying which ones you wish to keep.
-However, CleanMyMac is specifically designed to not do this and you'd have to go against its default conditions to delete sensitive data (free optimization software won't be this gentle).
+However, CleanMyMac X is specifically designed to not do this and you'd have to go against its default conditions to delete sensitive data (free optimization software won't be this gentle).

 Ultimately CleanMyMac X will allow you to keep your MacBook, MacBook Air, MacBook Pro or iMac running as smoothly as possible and efficiently using its allocated resources despite the age of your machine.